Voilett-Roze/asus/Compile-Firmware-from-source-using-Ubuntu.md

 This works to build 3.0.0.4_374.38_1.

-NOTE: **For the new HND platform (RT-AC86u) routes will need to be changed accordingly, where asuswrt-merlin is stated chenge to asuswrt-merlin.ng
+NOTE: **For the new HND platform (RT-AC86u) routes will need to be changed accordingly, where asuswrt-merlin is stated change to asuswrt-merlin.ng

 #### fix neon missing proxy.h
 ```bash